EyeLoveKnots

 EyeLoveKnots, Lily's Floral Gift Card Holder on a floral table runner, Dunkin Donuts gift card holder, pink and yellow crocheted flower, crocheted gift card holder

-Please feel free to make and sell your own Lily’s Floral Gift Card Holder, but please DO NOT claim this pattern as your own nor should you sell my pattern, and DO NOT re-publish my photos as your own.
-DO NOT copy and paste my pattern anywhere, link to it instead.
+Please feel free to make and sell your own items made using this pattern, but keep in mind, this written pattern and my photos are protected by copyright.
+Please DO NOT claim this pattern as your own nor should you sell my pattern.
+DO NOT re-publish my photos as your own.
+DO NOT copy and paste my pattern anywhere, link to it instead so other’s can visit.
+Making videos providing instructions how to make my projects on any social media platform is also not permitted.

 Lily's blue and white Floral Mug Rug paired together with Lily's pink Floral Gift Card Holder, a bag of New England Coffee Butter Pecan Flavor, a Hanging Plants coffee mug, and Hazelnut coffee creamers, EyeLoveKnots